north-star-fist/north-star-fist/README.md

 - 🌱 I’m currently struggling with Unity

 - 💞️ I’m looking to collaborate on AAA old good shooter
-- 📫 How to reach me ...
-You don't want to reach me.
-You have already reached me if you are here
+- 📫 How to reach me...
+You surely have already reached me if you are here

 <!---